What Unhealthy Pride Looks Like

 "Satan disguises submission to himself under the ruse of personal autonomy.
 He never asks us to become his servants.
 Never once did the serpent say to Eve, 'I want to be your Master'.
 The shift in commitment is never from Christ to evil; it is always from Christ to self.
 And instead of his will, self-interest now rules and what I want reigns.
 And that is the essence of sin." - Dennis F. Kinlaw (1922 - 2017)

-“Instead of being motivated by SELF-ish ambition or vanity, each of you should, in humility (THE OPPOSITE OF SELF-ISH), be moved to treat one another as more important than your SELF.
+“Instead of being motivated by SELF-ish ambition or vanity, each of you should, in humility (THE OPPOSITE OF PRIDE OR SELF-ISH), be moved to treat one another as more important than your SELF.
 Each should be concerned not only about your own interests, but about the interests of others as well.”
 Philippians 2:3-4

 “Jesus said to him, ‘Love the Lord your God with all your heart, with all your soul and with all your mind.
 This is the first and greatest commandment.
 The second is like it: Love your neighbor as you love your SELF.
 All the law and the prophets depend on these two commandments’ “ Matthew 22:37-39

 “Love is patient, love is kind, it is not envious.
 Love does not brag, it is not puffed up.
 It is not rude, it is not SELF-serving, it is not easily angered or resentful."
-(All negatives are symptoms of pride) I Corinthians 13:4-5
+(All the negatives are symptoms of pride) I Corinthians 13:4-5

 The same list of examples of what pride looks like, is here twice, one after the other.
 The first list immediately below does not have much explanation attached to the signs of pride.
 Further down the page is the same list, but with a much fuller explanation of each sign of pride with some links to deeper explanations.
 If you don’t agree, then google “pride defensiveness” or "pride depression” or “pride low self esteem” or “pride critical” to learn why so many people consider it a sign of pride.
 But be careful not to judge a person's heart because of their actions or words.
 You can't always tell.
 A friend of mine, who is a huge servant and genuinely humble, told me that when he serves others, he usually thinks to himself, "I sure hope they feel cared for and loved".
 But now and then he serves and says, "I bet they think I'm quite the servant.
 I bet they think I'm humble".
 Don't try to play God and judge the heart.